sseletskyy/storybook-puppeteer-declarative-testing/README.md

 The idea behind this module is to make testing of React+D3 components based on fixtures.

-## Here is a a short description of the workflow:
+## Here is a short description of the workflow:

 * create a React component, e.g `Comment.js`
 * create a fixture file with a set of properties for your component: `Comment.fixture.js`
 * create a story file `Comment.story.js` which is used by Storybook to generate versions of your component based on fixture file:
 * run `node_modules/.bin/spdt:generate-story-index` to generate `.spdt/index.js` file for Storybook
 * add asserts/expectations for the component in fixture file (see examples below)
 * run `node_modules/.bin/spdt:generate-test-index` to generate `.spdt/test-index.generated.js` file.
 * run `node_modules/.bin/spdt:generate-tests` to generate test files for each React component (which has story and fixture files), e.g. `Comment.generated.spdt.js`
 * run Storybook server `npm run spdt:storybook`
 * run generated tests using jest + puppeteer `npm run spdt:test` (in another terminal tab)

 ## How to install **spdt**

 * Install it from npm `npm i -D spdt`
 * Run initialization `node_modules/.bin/spdt:init` It will copy config files (jest, puppeteer, storybook) to predefined folder (by default `./spdt` )